 Although various initiatives are underway to improve the ability of these organizations to assess their performance, there is a lack of independent, external research about the effectiveness of peace operations.

-To address this gap, the Norwegian Institute of International Affairs (NUPI) together with 18 partners from across the globe have established an international network to undertake research into the effectiveness of peace operations.
+To address this gap, the Norwegian Institute of International Affairs (NUPI) together with 40 partners from across the globe have established an international network to undertake research into the effectiveness of peace operations.
+Of these, 18 are included in the NORGLOBAL EPON project.
 The overall aim of EPON is to enhance the effectiveness of international peace operations, by enabling and supporting collaborative research.
 The results of these research studies will be shared at seminars in Oslo, Addis Ababa (African Union), Brussels (European Union) and in New York (United Nations).

 Over time, EPON will produce a substantial amount of mission-specific research studies, which will be a rich source for further research, for instance, for identifying common factors that influence the effectiveness of peace operations across a broad range of cases.
 This data will be made available via a dedicated web-based dataset that will be a publicly available repository of knowledge on this topic.
 EPON has been developed in close coordination and consultation with the UN Department of Peace Operations and the African Union’s Peace Support Operations Division.